JackDougherty/jack-site/_pages/educ308/syllabus.md

 - Bring a laptop (with a fully-charged battery) to every session for in-class data analysis, writing exercises, and peer editing.
 Turn off distractions to help you (and others) focus on learning.
 Set notifications on digital devices to "Do Not Disturb."
 - Take initiative and ask questions: during or after class, via email, or by appointment [on my calendar](https://jackdougherty.youcanbook.me).
 If you don't understand something, other students probably are puzzled, too.
 Go ahead and ask.
 - Meet up with other students outside of class.
 Create a small study group to review the course material and work together.
 The secret to success in college is teaching yourselves how to learn new material.
-- If anything is interfering with your learning, email or talk with us about it.
+- If anything is interfering with your learning, email or talk with me about it.
 I care about how you're doing in life, not just in our classroom.

 ## Schedule
 I may modify the schedule to match the pace of our research projects, but the amount of work required will remain the same.
 Major changes will be marked **in bold**.
 Watch for updates.